Director, Student Administration

 Scholarships Coordinating Committee is a university-wide forum that promotes high standards of communication, coordination and quality management in the administration of scholarships, bursaries and prizes, including in the implementation and monitoring of this policy.

-Scholarships, bursaries and prizes approved in accordance with this policy and associated procedures and/or guidelines may be established on advice from the Director, Student Business Services in the case of coursework, or the Manager, Research Students Centre, for higher degree research student scholarships, bursaries and prizes.
+Scholarships, bursaries and prizes approved in accordance with this policy and associated procedures and/or guidelines may be established on advice from the Director, Student Administration in the case of coursework, or the Director, Graduate Research and Development, for higher degree research student scholarships, bursaries and prizes.

 Management arrangements will be documented and include, where applicable: